|Issue||This article provides an explanation of how token seed files relate to when tokens go into next tokencode mode|

-Next token mode occurs for 3 common reasons
+Next token mode occurs for the following reasons:

-2) The user has entered too many incorrect passcodes
+- The user has entered too many incorrect passcodes.

-3) The token presented to the AM server is outside of the automatic acceptance range (typically the previous token code, the expected tokencode and the next tokencode)
+- The token presented to the Authentication Manager server is outside of the automatic acceptance range (typically this would be the currently expected tokencode, one previous tokencode and the next tokencode).

-4) The server cannot determine the tokencode, because of no Node Secret with a Multihomed or NATed agent, or mismatched RADIUS Shared secret
+- The server cannot determine the tokencode, because a node secret does not exist between a multihomed or NATed agent, or there is a mismatched RADIUS shared secret.

-Note this can be caused by a delay between when the passcode was actually entered by the user, to when the passcode was actually received by the Authentication Manager server.
+Note that this can be caused by a delay between when the passcode was actually entered by the user and when the passcode was actually received by the Authentication Manager server.
+For example,

-1)a user may be entering the passcode on a VPN Client installed on their PC.
+- A user may be entering the passcode on a VPN client installed on their PC.

-2) The VPN Client then communicates with a firewall
+- The VPN client then communicates with a firewall.

-3) The firewall actually makes the authentication request on behalf of the user to the Authentication Manager server
+- The firewall actually makes the authentication request on behalf of the user to the Authentication Manager server.

-1) The time of when the user actually entered the passcode into the vpn client, web page, or agent and then pressed OK to SEND the passcode.
+- The time when the user actually entered the passcode into the VPN client, web page or agent and then pressed OK to send the passcode.

-2) An Authentication Activity report on the server which shows when the Passcode was RECEIVED by the server.
+- An Authentication Activity report on the server which shows the timestamp of when the passcode was received by the server.